tyrauber/email_engine/README.md

 ## Upgrading

+## 3.1

+Optionally, track open and click counts by incrementing open_count and click_count on your message model.

 ### 0.2.3

 Optionally, you can store UTM parameters by adding `utm_source`, `utm_medium`, and `utm_campaign` columns to your message model.